 EBK conducts stress tests for falls in residential property prices in order to identify the company's mortgage credit risk.
 The capital requirement regulations require residential mortgages to have an LTV of at least 80 per cent (60 per cent for holiday homes) before the mortgage can be assigned a risk weight of 35 per cent.
-If this is not the case, the company's capital requirement will be increased for that part of the mortgage portfolio which must be weighted at 75 per cent rather than 35 per cent when calculating capital requirements.
+If this is not the case, the company's capital requirement will be increased for that part of the mortgage portfolio which must be weighted at 75 per cent6 rather than 35 per cent when calculating capital requirements.
 Calculations are carried out when residential property prices fall by 15, 25 and 35 per cent respectively.
-Before the worst-case scenario with a price fall of 35 per cent could occur, for example, EBK would already have taken a number of steps to improve the quality of its cover pool, including initiating its emergency response plan for a fall in residential property prices.
+Before the worst-case scenario with a price fall of 35 per cent could occur, for example, EBK would already have taken a number of steps to improve the quality of its cover pool, including initiating contingency and recovery measures for strengthening overcollateralisation.
 If certain mortgages in the cover pool acquire an LTV greater than 75 per cent (60 per cent for holiday homes), this part of the mortgage can no longer be included when determining the overall value of the cover pool.
 That will be significant for the company's compliance with the requirement that covered bond liabilities must be covered by cover assets pursuant to section 11, sub-section 7 of the regulations for financial institutions, and for its obligations related to overcollateralisation.